 Patrick has a CIM Diploma in marketing and has a passion to use communications to make a positive difference.
 He has worked as a client, agency and supplier in the UK and internationally in different areas of marketing and sales.
 Patrick’s role is to bring TAP’s brand and platform to everyone’s eyes and demonstrate the impact of gratitude.
 This is to the public, Unsung Heroes and their organisations, partners, media and investors.
 To date, he has enjoyed seeing the smiles from TAP’s work: from conducting research, to running campaigns!

 James has spent his career working for purpose-driven organisations, both corporates and not-for-profits, all committed to making a positive impact to society.
 James’s role is to develop long-term relationships with corporate partners who share TAP’s values, with the combined goal of recognising and rewarding the Unsung Heroes in education and healthcare.
 As well as onboarding education and healthcare organisations to the TAP platform.
-Most of all, he appreciates the difference that TAP is making to the health and wellbeing of those working in education and healthcare.
+Most of all, he appreciates the difference that TAP is making to the health and wellbeing of those working in education, healthcare and social care.

 Ann’s career started in developing systems and supporting operations in the NHS and recruitment working as a Group Facilities Manager.
 She moved into property management, school governance and medical monitoring that exposed to her a real need to show appreciation for all employees.
 Her role at TAP allows her to see first-hand the gratitude being shared by TAP users, and the positive impact it is having.
 The importance of thanking is paramount to self-esteem and Ann’s vision is to see thankfulness a part of everyday life!